Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 Background

-Hepta was invited by JSE to conduct an operative powerline inspection after autumn storm Aila in Mikkeli, Finland.
+Hepta was invited by JSE to conduct an operative powerline inspection after the autumn storm Aila in Mikkeli, Finland.
 The goal was to find the causes of blackouts affecting up to 1000 homes.
 The storm inspection with the drone was conducted in conjunction with the ground maintenance crew to fix the issues as soon as possible.

-The landscape has many lakes and inhabited areas which are time-consuming to cover on foot.
+The landscape has many lakes and inhabited areas, which are time-consuming to cover on foot.

 Day One of Power Line Storm Inspection